shafayatsaad/mimamori/README.md

 ## 🚨 The Clinical Data Gap

 Modern healthcare is often episodic and reactive.
-Mimamori solves the critical disconnects in current care models:
+Patients spend over 8,700 hours a year outside clinical settings—hours where vital health data is lost.
+Mimamori solves this:

 | Problem | Impact | Mimamori Solution |
 |---------|--------|-------------------|